 Avulsion: The most serious form of brachial plexus injury is avulsion which occurs when the nerve separates from the spinal cord.
 A small rupture may be repaired with a donor nerve graft, but an avulsion from the spinal cord cannot be repaired.

-With careful obstetric management, it is possible to deliver a baby safely when a shoulder dystocia is present.
-In order to do so, excessive force should be avoided and the obstetric team should utilize careful, controlled procedures to remove the trapped arm or shoulder.
-Precautions need to be taken prior to the delivery room, as well, as doctors are often aware of a potential problem before labor begins.
+With careful obstetric management, it is possible to deliver a baby safely when shoulder dystocia is present.
+To do so, excessive force should be avoided and the obstetric team should utilize careful, controlled procedures to remove the trapped arm or shoulder.
+Precautions need to be taken before the delivery room, as well, as doctors are often aware of a potential problem before labor begins.
 For example, prenatal care can identify an unusually large infant, or an unusually small pelvis, both of which may result in shoulder dystocia during labor.
 Similarly, diabetic mothers are at an increased risk of delivering a large baby which could result in an injury.
-Each of these situation calls for precautionary measures to be taken before the onset of labor to reduce the risk of shoulder dystocia.
+Each of these situations calls for precautionary measures to be taken before the onset of labor to reduce the risk of shoulder dystocia.

 At Berkowitz and Hanna LLC, our team of skilled medical malpractice attorneys knows that negligent medical care can result in serious injury and even death.
 We understand the emotional complexities surrounding birth injuries, and how financially devastating even minor birth injuries can be.
 Our compassionate, dedicated legal team will be by your side throughout the entire process, and we can assist you in understanding what you may be entitled to due to medical bills, time away from work, or pain and suffering.
 Contact Berkowitz and Hanna LLC today for a free consultation about your family’s case.